poptcorn/poptcorn.github.io/pages/post2.md

 *"As of September 2010, [Frank] Welker had voiced or appeared in 93 films with a combined gross revenue of $5.7 billion making him the top grossing actor by this standard (and over $800 million ahead of the next highest grossing actor, Samuel L. Jackson)."* -TMDB description.

-If you need some inhuman voicing that's suitable for children's movies, this you your man.
+If you need some inhuman voicing that's suitable for children's movies, this your man.

 Let's do the same thing with directors: